-From hiking to the top of Pai Inácio Hill in Chapada Diamantina NP to visiting the modern Brasília Cathedral to the magical Caracol Falls in Santa Catarina, Brazil is a surprise box filled with fantastic sites.
+From hiking to the top of Pai Inácio Hill in Chapada Diamantina NP to visiting the modern Brasília Cathedral to the magical Caracol Falls in Santa Catarina, Brazil is a surprise box filled with fantastic sites and landmarks.

 I have mixed feelings about this situation in the country, to be honest; I hate crowds when I’m on vacation, but that also means fewer people know the beauties of my country.

 And I can safely vouch that those tourists are missing out.

 Plenty of Brazilian artists are known around the world, but Kobra and Os Gêmeos (Twins) are the most famous ones.